 Follow Step 2 above to select [Select] and press the (button.

 Select images.

-- Press the ♠ buttons or turn the dial, select the image and press the ∮∮∮ button. - Once set,

-✓ will appear on the screen. - Pressing the ⊕ button once more will cancel the selection, and ✓ will disappear. - To select multiple images, repeat the above operation.
+- Press the ◀▶ buttons, select the image and press the (button. - Pressing the (sir) button once more will cancel the selection, and 🗸 will disappear. - To select multiple images, repeat the above operation.